 The market process was curtailed just a few months into this contraction and — over the last 15 months — has been almost wholly replaced with government intervention.
 Many of the interventions have been rightly described as “unprecedented” in that they are completely untried.
 This means that neither market participants nor policy makers have experience with them — and it shows.

 This slew of interventions has been disorderly.
-Many interventions, like the takeover of AIG, were total surprises, causing volatility in stock markets.
+Many interventions, like the takeover of AIG, were total surprises, causing volatility in stock markets that even the best stock apps can’t predict.
 Moreover, these interventions have been extremely large and wide ranging in scope.
 Measured in dollar terms, the money “allocated” totals over $12 trillion by one account.

 Thornton later goes on to show how an increase in savings, something which Keynesians fear, is actually exactly what a healthy economy needs.
 The article can be viewed in its entirety here.Published in